hexian000/kcptun-libev/README.md

 - Set a "password" or "psk" is strongly suggested when using in public networks.
 - "loglevel": 0-6, the default is 4 (INFO)

+## Tunables

-Some options are same as [KCP](https://github.com/skywind3000/kcp), read their docs for full explaination.
+Some tunables are the same as [KCP](https://github.com/skywind3000/kcp), read their docs for full explaination.
 Here is some hints:

-- "kcp.sndwnd", "kcp.rcvwnd": Must be tuned based on RTT.
-For enthusiasts, start an idle client with loglevel > 5 and wait 1 minute to read the theoretical bandwidth of current window values.
-Make it slightly larger than real transfer speed.
+- "kcp.sndwnd", "kcp.rcvwnd":
+	1. Should be tuned according to RTT.
+	2. For enthusiasts, start an idle client with loglevel > 5 and wait 1 minute to check the theoretical bandwidth of current window values.
+	3. On systems with very little memory, you may need to reduce it to save memory.
-- "kcp.nodelay": Enabled mode 1 by default.
+- "kcp.nodelay": Default to 1.
-- "kcp.interval": Since we have "kcp.flush", you can set this relatively larger than other implements.
+- "kcp.interval": Since we have "kcp.flush", you can set this relatively longer than other implementations.
 - "kcp.resend": Disabled by default.
 - "kcp.nc": Enabled by default.

-Again, there is some kcptun-libev only options:
+Again, there is some kcptun-libev specific options:

-- "kcp.flush": 0 - periodic only, 1 - flush after message (default), 2 - also flush acks
+- "kcp.flush": 0 - periodic only, 1 - flush after sending (default), 2 - also flush acks
-- "tcp.\*", "udp.\*": socket options, read your OS manual for further information
+- "tcp.sndbuf", "tcp.rcvbuf", "udp.sndbuf", "udp.rcvbuf": Socket options, see your OS manual for further information.
+	1. Normally, default value just works.
+	2. Sometimes there are performance benefits to setting the udp buffer relatively large (e.g. 1048576).
+But since kcptun-libev handles packets effectively, a socket buffer that is too large doesn't make sense.
+	3. All buffers should not be too small, e.g. less than 16384 (16 KiB), otherwise you may experience performance degradation.
 - "obfs": obfuscator, disabled by default. currently only one implemented: "dpi/tcp-wnd"
-- "user": if running as root, switch to this user to drop privileges
+- "user": if running as root, switch to this user to drop privileges, e.g. "nobody"

-*kcptun-libev works out of the box, thus the default options are also the recommends.*
+*kcptun-libev works out of the box, the default options are also the recommends.*

 ## Credits